Stem Holdings d/b/a Driven By Stem and Tinley Beverage Create Home Delivery Solution for Cannabis Beverages in California

-LOS ANGELES and BOCA RATON, Fla. and TORONTO, May 25, 2021 (GLOBE NEWSWIRE) -- Stem Holdings (OTCQX:STMH, CSE:STEM) (“Stem”) and The Tinley Beverage Company Inc. (CSE:TNY, OTC:TNYBF) (“Tinley's” and, together with Stem, the “Companies”) are pleased to announce the integration of Stem’s technology into Tinley’s website, enabling a fast home delivery solution for cannabis-infused beverages throughout the State of California.
+LOS ANGELES, CA, BOCA RATON, FL, and TORONTO, May 25, 2021 (GLOBE NEWSWIRE) -- Stem Holdings (OTCQX:STMH, CSE:STEM) (“Stem”) and The Tinley Beverage Company Inc. (“Tinley's” and, together with Stem, the “Companies”) are pleased to announce the integration of Stem’s technology into Tinley’s website, enabling a fast home delivery solution for cannabis-infused beverages throughout the State of California.

 Led by Adam Berk, who was the founder and CEO of the first patented online food ordering company in the U.S., Osmio, which became GrubHub, Stem’s licensed, proprietary home delivery network BudeeTM reaches 92% of California’s population for delivery within two (2) hours or by a scheduled time.
 Stem achieves this through their extensive network of employed home delivery drivers and licensed regional non-storefront retail storage facilities.
 The platform also offers robust white label e-commerce technology that enables customer ordering via third-party brands’ web sites.
 This technology, now integrated into Tinley’s own web site, enables consumers to select Tinley’s beverages on www.drinktinley.com and execute an order for delivery by BudeeTM on their website in an apparent seamless customer experience.